 Barminco Holdings Pty Limited ("the Company") is a for profit company limited by shares, incorporated and domiciled in Australia.
 The Company was registered on 5 July 2007.
+In October 2018, Ausdrill Limited now trading as Perenti Global ("Perenti") successfully completed the acquisition of Barminco Holdings Pty Limited ("the acquisition").

-The address of the Company's registered office is 390 Stirling Crescent Hazelmere, Western Australia, 6055.
+The address of the Company's registered office is 6-12 Uppsala Place, Canning Vale, Western Australia, 6155.
 The Group is a for profit entity and is primarily involved in underground contract development and production mining, and development projects in Australia, India, Egypt, Tanzania and West Africa.
+The West African and Tanzanian businesses are carried on through several jointly controlled entities referred to as African Underground Mining Services "AUMS".

-The annual financial report of the Company for the year ended 30 June 2017 comprises the Company and its subsidiaries (the "Group") and the Group's interest in joint arrangements.
+The annual financial report of the Company for the year ended 30 June 2019 comprises the Company and its subsidiaries (the "Group") and the Group's interest in joint arrangements.

-The annual financial report was authorised for issue by the Board of Directors on 26th of September 2017.
+The annual financial report was authorised for issue by the Board of Directors on 25th of October 2019.